 With millennials poised to surpass Baby Boomers to become America’s largest generation, the entire landscape is changing.
 The culture, values and goals held by millennials are not necessarily aligned with those of older generations and therefore, the same traditional solutions used in the past no longer apply.
-College students are beginning their careers with an ever-growing mountain of student and consumer debt while saving less than their parents did and facing increasing challenges to home ownership today.
-In fact, one in four millennials are constantly stressed about money as found in the Winter 2018 Better Money Habits Millennials Report.
-With that in mind, here are three useful financial lessons millennials should be implementing today.
+College students are beginning their careers with an ever-growing mountain of student and consumer debt while saving less than their parents did and facing increasing challenges to homeownership today.
+One in four millennials is constantly stressed about money, as found in the Winter 2018 Better Money Habits Millennials Report.
+With that in mind, here are three practical financial lessons millennials should be implementing today.

 Separate The Necessary From The Unnecessary

 Sixty-three percent of millennials believe their generation overspends.
-A key element is this issue?
+A key element in this issue?
 Separating necessary purchases from impulse buys and wants.
 Approximately 90 percent of millennials impulse buy, leading to increased spending and driving the worry of not saving enough or not having enough income.
-It is important to note that their consumption pattern is different; the younger generation is purchasing and valuing different items to their parents.
+It is important to note that their consumption pattern is different; the younger generation purchases and values different items from their parents.

 The high rates of impulse shopping and increased spending means less disposable income to save for their future.
-In fact, over 50 percent of Americans have less than $1,000 in their savings account.
+Over 50 percent of Americans have less than $1,000 in their savings account.
 The availability of credit also poses a dilemma for young spenders.
 The ease of access can be tempting to use, increasing the debt pressure.
-Learning to take a minute and ask the simple question of ‘ Do I need this?’ can end up cutting spending by hundreds, leaving millennials in better shape to plan for home ownership, family and retirement planning.
+Learning to take a minute and ask the simple question of ‘ Do I need this?’ can end up cutting spending by hundreds, leaving millennials in better shape to plan for homeownership, family and retirement planning.

 Use Those Tech Savvy Skills For Financial Literacy